eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 The only problem I had was disabling Secure Boot in order to install Linux.
 Otherwise: I love it.
-It's small and lightweight, feels solid, the keyboard is good, all the hardware works out of the box with Linux, and the battery life is pretty good.
+It's small and lightweight, feels solid, the keyboard is good, all the hardware works out of the box with NixOS, and the battery life is pretty good.

 # Troubleshooting